close

 Ventilation_System_Draws_Out_Moisture_Laden_Air_From_Bathrooms

-If the temperatures remain warm and condensation is not dealt with promptly, damp patches will form on your walls and mould will develop.
+Condensation can lead to serious problems in your home.
+If condensation is not dealt with promptly and wiped away from walls, it can soak into the underlying plaster, and create damp patches where patches of mould will grow.
 When the temperature inside the home falls condensation will form on your windows and walls.
 This happens especially at night when the heating is switched off, and happens in thousands of houses across the UK.

 When the air can no longer retain all of the moisture that we make in our houses, it migrates to the coldest surfaces in our homes, such as windows and walls, where it condenses.